Koforidua Technical University: Faculty of Built and Natural Environment

-The aspect of engineering and social sciences, built environment, or built world, directly point to the human-made environment that provide the setting for human activity, commencing in scale from buildings to cities and over.
+The aspects of engineering and social sciences, built environment, or built world, directly point to the human-made environment that provides the setting for human activity, commencing in scale from buildings to cities.
 It refers to "the human-made space in which people live, work and recreate on a day-to-day basis."

 The sciences of the built environment cover architecture, urbanism, building technology, civil engineering, landscaping and the management of built stock mutations and operations.
 The built environment comprehends places and spaces enacted or amended by people to serve their needs of accommodation, organisation and representation.
-Below are its related courses;
+Below are its related courses: